huawenyu/sub/README.md

     ├── libexec           # where the subcommand executables are └── share             # static data storage

-## Subcommands

 Each subcommand executable does not necessarily need to be in bash.
 It can be any program, shell script, or even a symlink.
 It just needs to run.

-Here's an example of adding a new subcommand.
-Let's say your sub is named `rush`.
+Here's an example of `adding a new subcommand`.
+Let's say your sub is named `mycmd1`.
 Run:

-    touch libexec/rush-who
+    touch libexec/mycmd1-who
-    chmod a+x libexec/rush-who
+    chmod a+x libexec/mycmd1-who

 Now open up your editor, and dump in: